 - In case the NG-RAN node1 answers with an XN SETUP FAILURE message and receives a subsequent XN SETUP RESPONSE message, the NG-RAN node1 shall ignore the XN SETUP RESPONSE message and consider the Xn interface as non operational.

+If the TNL Configuration Info IE is contained in the XN SETUP REQUEST or the XN SETUP RESPONSE message, but the IP-Sec Transport Layer Address IE is not included either in the Extended UP Transport Layer Addresses To Add Item IE or the Extended UP Transport Layer Addresses To Remove Item IE, the receiving NG-RAN node shall consider it as a logical error.